Binlogo-Edu/CS-110/lecture-notes/src/lecture_3.md

 - In Unix, the inode is a data structure that stores information about a file to track which blocks are associated with that file.
 - *inodes* are 32-byte data structures that contain metadata about files.
   - stored within an inode: file size, permissions, timestamps, and pointers to the blocks that store the file's data.
+- a file's inodes tell us where the file's data blocks are stored on the disk, but the inode also has to be stored somewhere.

 ```c
 struct inode {